My path to painting has not been linear.

 There is no perfect.

-I can choose the colors and how I pour them, and then tilt the canvas to influence how they move but that’s about it.
+With fluid art, I can choose the colors and how I pour them, and then tilt the canvas to influence how they move but that’s about it.
 I’m forced to let go and wait for the magic.
 It’s messy, there is no one way to do it and no two pieces will ever be the same.

-It fills my heart with pure joy.
+Painting fills my heart with pure joy.